- New Vaping Products Duty structure announced in the Autumn Budget

 Vaping will remain cheaper than smoking

-It’s worth remembering, though, that even if a new excise duty is introduced for e-liquids, vaping will still be significantly cheaper than smoking.
+It’s worth remembering, though, that even though the new excise duty is being introduced for e-liquids, vaping will still be significantly cheaper than smoking.
 Especially when using refillable pods kits and reusable devices.

 Has a vape tax been considered before?